ken77921/ken77921.github.io/_pages/projects.md

   </div>
   <div class="col">
     <p>
       We propose Multi-CLS BERT, a novel ensembling method for CLS-based prediction tasks that is almost as efficient as a single BERT model.
 Multi-CLS BERT uses multiple CLS tokens with a parameterization and objective that encourages their diversity.
 Thus instead of fine-tuning each BERT model in an ensemble (and running them all at test time), we need only fine-tune our single Multi-CLS BERT model (and run the one model at test time, ensembling just the multiple final CLS embeddings).
 To test its effectiveness, we build Multi-CLS BERT on top of a state-of-the-art pretraining method for BERT (Aroca-Ouellette and Rudzicz, 2020).
 In experiments on GLUE and SuperGLUE we show that our Multi-CLS BERT reliably improves both overall accuracy and confidence estimation.
 When only 100 training samples are available in GLUE, the Multi-CLS BERT_Base model can even outperform the corresponding BERT_Large model.
-We analyze the behavior of our Multi-CLS BERT, showing that it has many of the same characteristics and behavior as a typical BERT 5-way ensemble, but with nearly 4-times less computation and memory.
+We analyze the behavior of our Multi-CLS BERT, showing that it has many of the same characteristics and behavior as a typical BERT 5-way ensemble, but with nearly 4-times less computation and memory. (<a href="https://arxiv.org/abs/2210.05043">Paper</a>, <a href="https://github.com/iesl/multicls/">Code</a>)
-       (<a href="https://arxiv.org/abs/2210.05043">Paper</a>, <a href="https://github.com/iesl/multicls/">Code</a>)
+      We also show that Multi-CLS BERT significantly improves multi-domain scientific paper encoder. (<a href="https://arxiv.org/abs/2309.04333">Paper</a>)
     </p>
   </div>
 </div>